avipars/CS-Resources/_posts/2022-8-16-chrome-js-shortcuts.md

 Chrome bookmarklets allow you to type javascript instead of a standard website url.

 We can use this to do some fun and useful things.
 Either make a new bookmark and in the URL field, type this in, or you should be able to copy and drag the text into the bookmark tab as well (you'll see a plus sign).
+You can run many (vanilla) JS functions and code within your bookmarklets, but there are some issues with escape characters and formatting.

 <img src="{{ site.url }}{{ page.image }}" alt="Dalle JS Image" width="500" />